 Here are some of the best ways to stay active during retirement

-There’s no ‘right’ way to exercise – it’s all about finding things that work for you and which you enjoy.
+There’s no ‘right’ way to exercise – it’s all about finding things that work for you and that you enjoy.
 That way, you’ll be more motivated to stick with it!
 But here are some ideas.

 Low-impact workout